zhuhui123/EENA/README.md

   \>Cutout: n_holes = 1, length = 16;
   \>Mixup: α = 1.
 The model is trained on the full training dataset until convergence using SGDR with a batch size of 128.
-The final test error on CIFAR-10 can achieves around 2.60.
+The final test error on CIFAR-10 can achieve around 2.60.